Master of Science in Project Management

 - 60 months of experience leading projects within the past eight years

-- 35 hours of project management education/training or Certified Associate in Project Management certification.
+- 35 hours of project management education/training or Certified Associate in Project Management (CAPM) certification.
 The MSPM program provides this training.

 - Pass a 180-question exam